HermesBoots/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 ## Say My Name
 Showing records in a table sorted by score that don't have a blank name.

+## Go to UTF8
+Convert a database from a character set to UTF-8.

 ## Temperatures #0
 Showing the average temperatures in each city from a table of numerous measurements, and sorting the results in descending order.